vkrunjs/vkrun/src/modules/router/Readme.md

 <h2 id="router-paths">Router paths</h2>

 Route paths, in combination with a request method, define the endpoints at which requests can be made.
-Route paths can be strings or string patterns.
+Route paths can be strings, string patterns, or wildcards (*).

+#### String paths

 This route path will match requests to the root route, /.